openlegend/core-rules/core/SRD.md

 **Effect:** When you successfully invoke this boon, you gain information from an object or place within range as follows:

--   **Power Level 5** - Your target can read vague ideas and impressions to learn what occurred near the object or place within the past hour.
+-   **Power Level 5** - Your target can read vague ideas and impressions to learn what took place near the object or place within the past hour.

 -   **Power Level 6** - Your target can see a vivid vision, similar to a supernatural recording, of what took place near the object or place within the last hour.

 -   **Power Level 7** - Your target can ascertain the most recent owner of the object or the people who have most recently been in a place.
 This knowledge grants enough information for your target to use the Scrying bane to magically locate or view those identified.

--   **Power Level 8** - Choose one: Your target sees a vision of the most recent significant event that took place in close proximity to the object or place - OR - your target asks whether or not a specific event you are aware of is impressed upon the object or place.
+-   **Power Level 8** - Choose one: You see a vision of the most recent significant event that took place in close proximity to the target - OR - you ask whether or not a specific event you are aware of is impressed upon the target.

 -   **Power Level 9** - Your target is able, given sufficient time, to access all memories impressed upon the object or place.
 You must maintain concentration, with each 10 minutes yielding a new vision from the object's or place's past.
 The GM determines the order in which the information is revealed.
 At the GM's discretion, concealed or particularly distant memories should require a much longer time to discover.